 Consequently, SaaS startups face particular difficulties related to marketing, sales, and customer success.
 They are often restricted by the amount they can spend on customer acquisition, while they need to segment and attract large numbers of quality leads and increase lead volumes in subsequent years.
 The sales team needs to close more deals faster, but the salaries of more experienced salespeople and investments in the team’s productivity extend the startup’s payback period.
 Customer success is another upfront expense for an already strained budget, but without it, customers that are not happy will be leaving quickly.
 The company will lose both the future profit and the money it had invested in acquiring those customers.
 Moreover, it has to retain customers long enough to earn back the investment and generate ROI.

 What is SaaS metrics’ role in a startup’s quest for growth and success?
-Steering a startup without tracking the financial and customer success metrics is like steering a ship in the dark without any navigational instruments.
+Steering a startup without tracking the financial kpis and metrics is like steering a ship in the dark without any navigational instruments.
 The founders and CEOs need to understand and closely monitor them to make thoughtful, data-driven decisions.

 In various sources, we have encountered over 60 indicators that may be applicable.
 The number may seem overwhelming, especially if you are a first-time startup founder.
 Many product managers do end up monitoring wrong metrics, or pick so many that monitoring them all becomes an impossible task.
 For this article, we have short-listed the principal metrics and KPIs that every SaaS startup should keep an eye on.